Code-Institute-Submissions/milestone-1-THE-A-TEAM/README.md

 If you wish to work on / run this project locally then use the cloning procedure below:

 - Login to GitHub.
-- Navigated to the projects repository “milestone-1-THE-A-TEAM”
+- Navigate to the projects repository “milestone-1-THE-A-TEAM”
 - Click Clone or Download under the repository name.
 - To clone the repository using HTTPS, under “Clone with HTTPS”, click the [copy to clipboard] icon next to the URL field.
 - Open Git Bash on your local IDE.